2019-10-22

 This is a one-time setup.

-For most households, the main DSL or or wireless router (the box with a ".1" IP address) is the one which needs to be changed (I don't think it would ever be the Cable Modem).
+For most households, the main DSL or or wireless router (the box with a ".1" IP address) is the one to change (this would not be the Cable Modem).
 Some networks may have a larger, secondary wireless router, where all devices and hubs are connected.
 If so, use that device.
 See your prerequisite checklist.

-1. Login to the main router's (.1) address (as tested in the per-requisites, above)
+1) Login to the main (wireless) router's (.1) address (as tested in the per-requisites, above)

 From any browser, type the main router's address in the URL address bar.